 Police cars use lights in a variety of different ways.
 Some patterns of flashes may be used to warn traffic that a car is approaching, particularly when nearing a junction.
 Other patterns may be used to indicate a parked police car at a crime scene and there is a theory that some patterns and colors are used specifically to attract the attention of other officers.

-To begin with, police lights were not colored but were simple white spotlights.
+To begin with, the police car light bars were not colored but were simple white spotlights.
 While these lights were ideal for lighting the area ahead, they didn’t do much to draw attention.
 The other problem was that these lights required a lot of battery power.
 It wasn’t until this problem was solved that lights were developed any further.

 Strobing red lights were introduced in the 1930s and by the 1940s, most police cars traveled with a single beacon.
 The reason for the red beacon seems to be that most people associate the color red with danger and the instruction to stop.
 Across the country, all red signs indicate danger ahead a flashing red light is difficult to ignore and so most people would take heed of a passing police vehicle.